flexxui/flexx/docs/guide/patterns.rst

-If your application is a Python app that just happens to use Flexx instead of Qt, you may try to stay in Python-land as much as possible by making use of PyComponents.
+If your application is a Python app that just happens to use Flexx instead of Qt, you may try to stay in Python-land as much as possible by making use of ``PyWidget`` and ``PyComponent``.

 We repeat the above example, but now most of the logic will happen in Python.
-(The result will be nearly the same, but if we'd displayed it on this page it would not be reative, because there is no Python.)
+(The result will be nearly the same, but if we'd display it on this page it would not be interactive, because there is no Python.)

 .. code-block:: py

     from flexx import flx

-    class UserInput(flx.PyComponent):
+    class UserInput(flx.PyWidget):

         def init(self):
             with flx.VBox():